SanjanaTU/ManualTesting_OpenCart/README.md

 - Keep your OpenCart installation up to date with the latest security patches.
 - Follow best practices for securing your web server.

-# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You can copy and paste this code into a Markdown file and modify the text as needed.

 # Templates